1. What Is Azure Cloud Service?

 34. What Is Azure Diagnostics?

-Windows Azure diagnostics provides facility to store diagnostics data.
-Some diagnostics data is stored in a table, while some is stored in a blob.
+Answer: Windows Azure diagnostics provides a facility to store diagnostics data.
+Some diagnostics data is stored in a table, while some are stored in a blob.
 For collecting diagnostics data, we must initialize the Windows Azure diagnostic monitor.
 The Windows Azure diagnostic monitor runs in Windows Azure and in the computer’s emulator and collects diagnostic data for a role instance.

 Following diagnostics data is stored in table storage: